-Also known as La Gioconda and La Jocondenote , the painting's famous title was coined by art critic Giorgio Vasari (who first described the flowering of art and culture from the time of Giotto as rinascita).
-Vasari said that the painting was a portrait of "Mona Lisa" which is an Italian shortening of Madonna Lisa (My Lady Lisa/M'lady Lisa would be the correct English translation) and referred to the subject, Lisa del Giocondo, wife of Francesco del Giocondo.
-Of course for many years, there wasn't hard evidence to corroborate this.
-In 2005, a research found important marginalia in an old book in the University of Heidelberg, written by one Agostino Vespucci (cousin of Amerigo Vespucci, yes that one).
-In it Agostino wrote in Latin about:
+Also known as La Gioconda and La Jocondenote , the painting's famous title was coined by art critic Giorgio Vasari (who first described the flowering of art and culture at the time of Giotto as rinascita).
+Vasari said that the painting was a portrait of "Mona Lisa", which is an Italian shortening of Madonna Lisa (My Lady Lisa/M'lady Lisa would be the correct English translation), and referred to the subject as Lisa del Giocondo, wife of Francesco del Giocondo who was a silk merchant and longtime friend/business associate of Leonardo’s father.
+But for many years there wasn't any hard evidence to corroborate this.
+Then in 2005, a researcher found marginalia in an old book in the University of Heidelberg, written by one Agostino Vespucci (cousin of Amerigo Vespucci, yes that Amerigo).
+In it, Agostino wrote in Latin about:

 - "Apelles the painter.
 That is the way Leonardo da Vinci does it with all of his paintings, like, for example, with the countenance of Lisa del Giocondo and that of Anne, the mother of the Virgin.
 We will see how he is going to do it regarding the great council chamber, the thing which he has just come to terms about with the gonfaloniere.
 October 1503."

-The portrait has long fascinated art historians and theorists for Leonardo's mastery of sfumato which is an Italian word with no proper English equivalent, but one that refers to the airiness, the blurred quality, and fineness of objects, much like smoke which is visible despite being without colour and form in the air.
+The portrait has long fascinated art historians and theorists thanks to Leonardo's mastery of sfumato, which is an Italian word with no proper English equivalent, but one that refers to the airiness, the blurred quality, and fineness of objects, much like smoke which is visible despite being without colour and form in the air.
 It's been noted that if one looks at the portrait closely, it's very hard to locate the exact beginning of the smile, but on standing back, the effect is quite clear.
-Indeed the phrase "mona lisa smile" often refers to unique nature of the smile and different observers are convinced that the subject is not actually smiling but gazing plainly while others are certain that she is smiling happily.
+Indeed the phrase "mona lisa smile" often refers to the unique nature of the smile; some observers are convinced that the subject is not actually smiling but gazing plainly, while others are certain that she is smiling happily.
 The size of the painting (77 cm × 53 cm) draws special attention to her expression, which gazes outwards to the observer, almost convincing people that the painting is actually seeing them.
-This is especially the case when one considers the background which is generally quite flat and vague, with Lisa sitting against a balcony illuminated with a greenish light, her arms crossed and resting on the right arm-rest of her chair.
+This is especially the case when one considers the background, which is generally quite flat and vague, with Lisa sitting against a balcony illuminated with a greenish light, her arms crossed and resting on the right arm-rest of her chair.

-Mona Lisa was an immediate hit and widely influential on the next generation of painters, the likes of Raphael Sanzio especially drew on it for his famous portraits (such as Baldassare Castiglione).
-Giorgio Vasari, in his landmark book Lives of the Most Excellent Painters, Sculptors, and Architects praised it for its realism, but that hasn't stopped legends and concepts cropping up around it.
-In the 19th Century, it became celebrated for being the painting, with much ink and works spilled on it, with the art critic Walter Pater lionizing it, and many artists and critics writing weird theories and concepts about who Mona Lisa is.
+The Mona Lisa was an immediate hit and widely influential on the next generation of painters; the likes of Raphael Sanzio especially drew on it for his famous portraits (such as Baldassare Castiglione).
+Vasari, in his landmark book Lives of the Most Excellent Painters, Sculptors, and Architects, praised it for its realism, but that hasn't stopped legends and concepts from cropping up around it.
+In the 19th Century, it became celebrated for being the painting, with much ink spilled on the subject, the art critic Walter Pater lionizing it, and many artists and critics offering weird theories and ideas about who Mona Lisa is.
 In the 20th Century, it was already considered overexposed by the likes of Marcel Duchamp, the Surrealists, and others.
-A landmark incident of art-theft, brought new attention to the painting and further cemented its legend.
-It also has had the effect of making the painting completely inaccessible since its now sealed in a special glass container with heavy guards in the museum, thronged by a gaggle of tourists.
+A landmark incident of art theft brought new attention to the painting and further cemented its legend.
+It also has had the effect of making the painting completely inaccessible since it's now sealed in a special glass container with heavy guards in the museum, thronged by gaggles of tourists.

-- Early Installment Weirdness: Contrary to modern depictions of the painting with the greenish sky, the brown clothing, and the ochre skin, the colors used to be brighter and more vibrant, with one critic even describing her skin as "rosy and tender".note Centuries of varnish, cleaning, and exposure made it as it is today.
-True Art Is Ancient indeed.
+- Early-Installment Weirdness: Contrary to modern depictions of the painting with the greenish sky, the brown clothing, and the ochre skin, the colors used to be brighter and more vibrant, with one critic even describing her skin as "rosy and tender".note Centuries of varnish, cleaning, and exposure made it as it is today.

-- Mona Lisa Smile: Trope Namer, Trope Maker, Trope Codifier.
-The particularly deft way Leonardo created the effect of the smile, almost but not quite fully smiling, and which from another angle doesn't seem to be there, is one of the greatest mysteries in art history.
+- Mona Lisa Smile: Trope Namer and Ur-Example.
+The particularly deft way Leonardo created the effect of the smile, almost but not quite fully smiling, which from another angle doesn't seem to be there, was one of the greatest mysteries in art history.
 The fame of the painting has also made it a popular object of spoof.

 - "I can tell you chaps one thing: it's not always easy to hold this smile."